Update: Mohammad was detained on October 23, 2023

 Get updates about the campaign by following it on Facebook.

 A public petition in support of Mohammad was launched to call on the UN Secretary-General António Guterres to urge Israeli authorities to secure Mohammad's release and end administrative detention for all Palestinians.

-After 20 days of hunger strike and campaigning, the Israeli military agreed to comply with Mohammad's demands and set a date for his release.
-Mohammad is due to be released on April 20, 2021, exactly a year after his initial arrest.
-This is an extraordinary amount of time to be kept in detention without charge, and although the hunger strike has been suspended, the campaign to Free Mohammad Alzoghayer will continue.
+After 20 days of hunger strike and campaigning in October 2020, the Israeli military agreed to comply with Mohammad's demands and set a date for his release.
+Mohammad was due to be released on April 20, 2021, exactly a year after his initial arrest, yet the Israeli authorities did not keep their promise and the campaign will continue.

 SIGN HERE to join the call